Average Sperm Count By Age – A Complete Guide

 Lifestyle factors such as diet, exercise, tobacco, or alcohol use can impact sperm count.
 Medical conditions such as hormonal imbalances, testicular conditions, sexually transmitted infections, and cancer treatments can also play a role.

 In this blog post, we will discuss the average sperm count by age and explore the various factors that can impact sperm count throughout a man’s life.
-If you are experiencing infertility issues, seeking medical help from Aastha Fertility Clinic can be beneficial.
+If you are experiencing infertility issues, seeking medical help from Dr Namita(MBBS, MS – Obstetrics & Gynaecology) of Aastha Fertility Clinic can be beneficial.

 Check out our guide on low sperm motility and minimum sperm count required for IVF for detailed facts.